-Pay Governance has been engaged by and serves as the Compensation Committee's independent compensation consultant and provides no other services to the Company, outside of advising on compensation matters.
-The Compensation Committee annually reviews its retention of Pay Governance as its compensation consultant, as well as its performance in advising the Committee.
+Pay Governance has been engaged by and serves as the Committee's independent compensation consultant and provides no other services to the Company, outside of advising on compensation matters.
+The Committee annually reviews its retention of Pay Governance as its compensation consultant, as well as its performance in advising the Committee.
+For purposes of good governance, in Fiscal 2022, the Committee initiated a Request For Proposal ("RFP") for independent compensation consulting services.
+It received a total of eight (8) RFP responses from various firms and based on such responses, chose three (3) finalist firms to interview.
+The Committee unanimously decided to retain Pay Governance as its compensation consultant.

-Pay Governance provides the Compensation Committee with the objective information and expertise necessary to make informed decisions that are in the best long-term interests of our business and shareowners and also keeps the Compensation Committee informed as to compensation trends and regulatory developments affecting public companies in general and the manufacturing industry in particular.
-The Compensation Committee solicits advice and counsel from its consultant on all matters related to executive compensation design and delivery.
+Pay Governance provides the Committee with the objective information and expertise necessary to make informed decisions that are in the best long-term interests of our business and shareowners and also keeps the Committee informed as to compensation trends and regulatory developments affecting public companies in general and the manufacturing industry in particular.
+The Committee solicits advice and counsel from its consultant on all matters related to executive compensation design and delivery.
 Specifically, the compensation consultant is requested to provide, and delivers, the following types of services to the Committee: